You are located in service: Public Key Certificates

 Request user certificate

-1. Log into the RA-Portal via Single Sign-On
+1. Log into RA-Portal via Single Sign-On

 • Your session expires after 60 minutes.

-During the single sign-on, your employee/student/member status is transmitted to the RA-Portal.
-If you do not have an employee or student status, the RA-Portal will tell you that you need to carry out an identity check before you can continue with the client certificate application.
+During the single sign-on, your employee/student/member status is transmitted to RA-Portal.
+If you do not have an employee or student status, RA-Portal will tell you that you need to carry out an identity check before you can continue with the client certificate application.
 You can find instructions under “Identity verification”.

 2. Select the tab "Meine Client-Zertifikate" (my client certificates)